Reinhardt-i/Py-NetBridger-wifi/README-ngrok.md

 6. **Chat Over the Internet:**
    - With your server exposed via ngrok, clients from anywhere in the world can connect to your chat application using the ngrok URL and chat with you over the internet.

 Keep in mind that ngrok generates a dynamic subdomain for your tunnel, so the URL may change each time you restart ngrok.
-If you want a more stable URL, you can consider upgrading to a paid ngrok plan that offers custom domains.

 Remember to keep your server and ngrok running as long as you want others to have access to your chat application.
 When you're done, you can stop ngrok to close the tunnel.